oroinc/documentation/bundles/commerce/WebsiteSearchSuggestionBundle/index.rst

 This bundle contains the following new entities:

 - **WebsiteSearchSuggestionBundle:Suggestion** -- represents a suggestion phrase for the product autocomplete functionality.
-When creating or updating a product, autocomplete can suggest products based on their sku or name fields.
+When products are created or updated, suggestion phrases are generated based on the product’s ``name`` and ``SKU`` fields.
+These phrases are then displayed in autocomplete when users search for products
 - **WebsiteSearchSuggestionBundle:ProductSuggestion** -- represents a relation between a product and a suggestion phrase.
 Many products can reference the same suggestion.

 **Repositories**